IN INCUBATION UNDER THE GUIDANCE OF

 It’s so wide open!

-So wide open
+So wide open!

-So wide open
+So wide open!

 For you and me

-Oh hallelujah, there is so little time
+There is so little time

-Let’s make a record of it all, and you can sing at my side
+Let’s make a record of it all

-We’ll find a way to leave the weight of life behind
+We’ll find a way to leave

-Instead of driving round the same three streets
+Instead of driving ‘round

 Crying ‘bout the same three streets